Community Outreach Programs

 The Crohn’s and Colitis (CC) committee has three primary goals: to raise awareness for Inflammatory Bowel Disease (IBD), to raise funds for Crohn's and Colitis Canada, and to provide a support network for Queen’s students who are diagnosed with IBD.
 In partnership with Crohn's and Colitis Canada’s Kingston chapter, CC hosts educational events for Queen’s students and the Kingston community to increase awareness and decrease stigma surrounding IBD.
 In addition, the committee organizes a variety of fundraising events such as pumpkin carving, IBD exam care packages, and the annual Gutsy Walk in March.
 The overall goal of this committee is to foster an inclusive environment and breakdown the stigma surrounding IBD.

-The Friends 4 Inclusion (F4I) club aims to raise awareness about the importance of an inclusive and accessible environment and break down stigmas surrounding living with a disability.
+The Community Living (CL) club aims to raise awareness about the importance of an inclusive and accessible environment and break down stigmas surrounding living with a disability.
 The club has two main branches: the Executive committee and the volunteers.
 The committee is responsible for organizing and executing fundraising and awareness initiatives to raise funds for Community Living Kingston and highlight the importance of an accessible and inclusive environment.
-Such events include Ball 4 a Cause, a Food Truck fundraiser, and the annual Dinner in the Dark event.
-In addition to fundraising and raising awareness, the F4I club provides a volunteer program between Queen’s students and individuals living with an intellectual disability.
-The F4I volunteer program is unique in that it offers a range of volunteer opportunities.
+In addition to fundraising and raising awareness, the CL club provides a volunteer program between Queen’s students and individuals living with an intellectual disability.
+The CL volunteer program is unique in that it offers a range of volunteer opportunities.
 These include: being paired one-on-one with an individual, volunteering in a daycare, or running group activities.
-Together, Friends 4 Inclusion and Community Living Kingston strive to promote inclusion for everyone, at Queen's and the greater Kingston area.
+Together, ASUS Community Living and Community Living Kingston strive to promote inclusion for everyone, at Queen's and the greater Kingston area.

 HEART AND STROKE